ytakefuji/patient/README.md

 Columns 4 (degree1) and 5 (degree2) show the degree of polynomial regression for the first and second biomarkers, respectively.

 Columns 6 (y1) and 7 (y2) set the range of vertical axis for the first and second biomarkers, respectively.
+The range of y1 is from 5 to 9 and that of y2 is from 0 to 450.

 Based on data.csv with state-of-the-art technology using linear polynomial regression, phope or phope.py can calculate and predict values of biomarkers for the next visit.